rajkadakia/Daily_quotes/README.md

 > _Stay curious, keep learning, and never stop growing. — Anonymous_

+> _Wishing to be friends is quick work, but friendship is a slow ripening fruit. — Aristotle_

 - Each quote is inserted into this file just above the marker `<!--QUOTE_END-->`.
 - Each quote insertion is committed separately to simulate 3 contributions.